Last Updated on

 A sort of base is then set up, where all the gear and personal belongings are stored.
 The guys also bring a bench (made out of a kiteboard) and a canvas for shade.

 Kitesurfing Mozambique teaching methods

 Daniele and his partners focus a lot on kite control and board handling with their priority being always safety.
-Indeed an ill-adviced kite competition took place in Maputo some years ago and one of the participants died, this gave a big blow to the kitesurfing business in Maputo, since then (but alsobefore) Daniele made it a personal mission to ensure the sport is practiced in the safest way.
+Indeed an ill-advised kite competition took place in Maputo some years ago and one of the participants died, this gave a big blow to the kitesurfing business in Maputo, since then (but also before) Daniele made it a personal mission to ensure the sport is practiced in the safest way.

 What I really liked the most about my lessons with Kitesurfing Mozambique was being in constant radio contact with my instructor.
 Being told how to correct your mistakes while riding really changes it all!
 And it also adds a lot in term of safety!